 - Available for random testing to ensure road safety

 - Ability to be placed on Second Harvest of the Big Bend’s Vehicle Coverage

 - High School diploma or GED preferred

-Salary for this position is $14-14.50 an hour commensurate upon experience.
+Salary for this position is $15.00-$17.00 an hour commensurate upon experience.
 Second Harvest also provides a generous benefits package inclusive of paid health, dental and life insurance for the employee.
 Employees may elect to participate in the Simple IRA retirement program; SHBB will match up to 3% of your salary.
-SHBB recognizes 11 paid holidays each year, and employees earn sick leave and vacation time.
+SHBB recognizes 11 paid holidays each year, and employees receive a generous PTO allotment.

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.